Probing new physics in class-I $B$-meson decays into heavy-light final states: Numerical results and discussions

-Our updated SM predictions for the branching ratios of $\bar B_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays through to NNLO in $\alpha_s$ are given in Table~\ref{tab:br}, together with the results from ref.~\cite{Huber:2016xod} as a comparison.
-The experimental data is taken from the Particle Data Group~\cite{Zyla:2020zbs} and/or the Heavy Flavor Averaging Group~\cite{Amhis:2019ckw}.
-As can be seen from Table~\ref{tab:br}, our updated results are generally higher than the experimental data.
-Especially for the $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+}\pi^-$ and $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+}K^-$ decay modes, the difference in central values is at $40$-$60\%$ level and, taking into account the theoretical and experimental uncertainties, the deviation can even reach about 4-5$\sigma$.
-It is worth mentioning that such a large deviation has also been observed recently in ref.~\cite{Bordone:2020gao}, where the values of $B_{(s)}\to D_{(s)}^{(*)}$ transition form factors were taken from ref.~\cite{Bordone:2019guc}.
-Compared with the results presented in ref.~\cite{Huber:2016xod}, our updated central values of the branching ratios of $\bar B^0$-meson decays are increased by about $10\%$ for $D^+$ and $15\%$ for $D^{\ast+}$ final states, respectively.
-This is mainly due to the following two reasons: firstly, our input of the CKM matrix element $|V_{cb}|$ is about $5.7\%$ larger than in ref.~\cite{Huber:2016xod}, where the value of $|V_{cb}|$ from exclusive decays as of 2016 was used instead; secondly, our inputs of the $B\to D$ and $B\to D^{*}$ transition form factors~\cite{Bernlochner:2017jka}, once further theoretical information of them that has become available since the analysis made in ref.~\cite{Huber:2016xod} is taken into account, are now about $4.7\%$ and $6.5\%$ larger than the ones used in ref.~\cite{Huber:2016xod}, respectively.
-In addition, it should be noted that the theoretical uncertainties of the branching ratios of $\bar{B}_{s}^0\to D_{s}^{+}\pi^-$ and $\bar{B}_{s}^0\to D_{s}^{+} K^-$ decays are significantly reduced with respect to that given in ref.~\cite{Huber:2016xod}, which is mainly due to the updated $B_{s}\to D_{s}$ transition form factors~\cite{McLean:2019qcx}.
+Our updated SM predictions for the branching ratios of $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays at different orders in $\alpha_s$ are given in Table~\ref{tab:br}, together with the results obtained in refs.~\cite{Huber:2016xod,Bordone:2020gao} as a comparison.
+The experimental data is taken from the Particle Data Group~\cite{ParticleDataGroup:2020ssz} and/or the Heavy Flavor Averaging Group~\cite{HFLAV:2019otj}.
+For the decay modes $\bar{B}_s^0\to D_s^+\pi^-$ and $\bar{B}_s^0\to D_s^+K^-$, we have also replaced the previous LHCb results by the latest updates~\cite{LHCb:2021qbv} when performing the averages given in ref.~\cite{HFLAV:2019otj}.
+It can be seen that our updated results are generally higher than the current experimental data, even at the LO, and the higher-order perturbative corrections always add constructively to the LO results.\footnote{Due to the sizable decay width difference, $y_s\equiv\frac{\Delta\Gamma_s}{2\Gamma_s}=0.062\pm0.004$~\cite{HFLAV:2019otj}, the measured branching ratios of $\bar{B}_{s}^0$ decays should be multiplied by a factor $1-y_s^2$, when compared with the theoretical predictions~\cite{DeBruyn:2012wj}.} Especially for the decay modes $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+}\pi^-$ and $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+}K^-$, the difference in central values is at $30$-$70\%$ level and, after taking into account the theoretical and experimental uncertainties, the deviation can even reach about 4-5$\sigma$.
+It must be pointed out that such a large deviation has been observed for the first time in ref.~\cite{Bordone:2020gao}, where the values of $B_{(s)}\to D_{(s)}^{(*)}$ transition form factors were taken from ref.~\cite{Bordone:2019guc}.
+Compared with the results presented in ref.~\cite{Huber:2016xod}, our updated central values of the branching ratios of $\bar{B}^0$ decays are increased by about $16\%$ for $D^+$ and $20\%$ for $D^{\ast+}$ final states, respectively.
+This is mainly due to the following two reasons: Firstly, our input of the CKM matrix element $|V_{cb}|$ is about $7.4\%$ larger than the one used in ref.~\cite{Huber:2016xod}, where the value of $|V_{cb}|$ extracted from exclusive semi-leptonic $B$-meson decays as of 2016 was used instead.
+Secondly, our inputs for the $B\to D$ and $B\to D^{*}$ transition form factors, whose theoretical information available since the analysis of ref.~\cite{Huber:2016xod} has been systematically taken into account~\cite{Bernlochner:2017jka}, are now about $4.7\%$ and $6.5\%$ larger than the corresponding ones used in ref.~\cite{Huber:2016xod}, when evaluated at $q^2=0$.
+It is also observed that the theoretical uncertainties of the branching ratios of $\bar{B}_{s}^0\to D_{s}^{(*)+}\pi^-$ and $\bar{B}_{s}^0\to D_{s}^{(*)+} K^-$ decays are significantly reduced with respect to that obtained in ref.~\cite{Huber:2016xod}.
+This is mainly due to the improved lattice determinations of the $B_{s}\to D_{s}^{(*)}$ transition form factors~\cite{McLean:2019qcx,Harrison:2021tol}.
+Especially for the two channels $\bar{B}_{s}^0\to D_{s}^{*+}\pi^-$ and $\bar{B}_{s}^0\to D_{s}^{*+} K^-$, our updated results are about $70\%$ larger than that given in ref.~\cite{Huber:2016xod}, due mainly to the increase of the transition form factor $A_0^{B_{s}\to D_{s}^{*}}$ by about $\sim21\%$ (see also Table~\ref{tab:FFs}).
+On the other hand, our central values of the branching ratios are slightly larger for the $\bar{B}_{(s)}^0\to D_{(s)}^{+} L^-$ but smaller for the $\bar{B}_{(s)}^0\to D_{(s)}^{*+} L^-$ decays than the corresponding ones presented in ref.~\cite{Bordone:2020gao}, while being in perfect agreement within errors.
+This is also attributed mainly to the different inputs of the CKM matrix element $|V_{cb}|$ and the $B_{(s)}\to D_{(s)}^{(*)}$ transition form factors.